wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance in the admin.

 == Changelog ==
+= 2.0 =
+* Added error messages to the settings page
+* Updated language files

 = 2.0rc2 =
 * Don't automatically set users as accepting terms on registration